leadershyun/leadershyun/README.md

-- 👋 Hi, I’m @leadershyun
+- 👋 Learn Unity and Python!
 - 👀 I’m interested in game
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me leadershyun@gmail.com

 <!---